-Are you interested in using HyreCar to create a passive income that could easily be worth hundreds of dollars a month or even more?
+Are you interested in using HyreCar to create a passive income stream that could easily be worth hundreds of dollars a month or even more?

 While the service was designed to be as simple as possible, this success guide geared toward users will make it even easier to begin profiting right away.